Improving Environmental Performance

 Voluntary initiatives to address environmental impact

 IATA encourages the use of voluntary initiatives to address environmental impacts from aviation and promotes the use of industry best practices where possible.
 Voluntary initiatives can be tailored to the specific needs of governments, industry and other stakeholders.
-They can provide more flexibility and cost savings than regulatory measures, especially market-based measures.
+They can provide more flexibility and cost savings than regulatory measures.

 In order to further reduce aviation’s impact on the environment, IATA has set up several programs to assist airlines in improving their environmental performance:

 IATA is also working on several initiatives on Cargo Sustainability.